-Our vision as a department is to create well-rounded students, who are able to work creatively and can succinctly express their own ideas and beliefs through skilful independent work.
+Our vision as a department is to create well-rounded students, who are able to work creatively and can confidently express their own ideas and beliefs through skilful independent work.

 At Key Stage 3 all students study Art for one hour a week.
 Within each year they will complete four projects, which will study different aspects of Art, Craft and Design and build on key skills.
 Students will learn about artwork from different artists and cultures, and about how to develop their own ideas inspired by their analyses and discussions.

 At Key Stage 4 students can choose to study either GCSE Fine Art, BTEC Art and Design or GCSE Photography.
 They will have two hours of lessons each week, moving to three in the final year of the course and will further develop their artistic and analytical skills to produce original and exciting ideas to given themes or project briefs.
-Both courses combine coursework with an externally set practical examination and the BTEC course has an externally assessed unit.
+Both GCSE courses combine coursework with an externally set practical examination and the BTEC course has an externally assessed unit.

 At Key Stage 5 students can choose to study A Level Fine Art, A Level Graphic Design or A Level Photography.
 Independent and individual responses to given themes are encouraged and nurtured.
-All courses have five lessons a week, with a combination of coursework and an externally set exam.
+All courses have five lessons a week, with a combination of coursework.